Status: Wearable

 The felt strip across the top of the shoulder seam is a standard in tailoring.
 Though it can be a tightly woven tape or a strip of hair canvas as well.
 Overlocking is not part of bespoke tailoring!
 However as I was taking so long to make this I needed a temporary support for raw edges.
 Shoulderpads.
 Note these cup the outside of the upper arm.
 Note the pocket flaps are not full pockets- at the time of making I did not have a satisfactory method of making invisible ockets.
 I now have fabric options to make this possible.

 Lining and finishing.
 The lining I used is a linen-rayon mix to keep me cool.
 The linen fibre wick moisture away from the body.
-The lining was assembled by machine but set in by hand and machine where approprite.
+The lining was assembled by machine but set in by hand and machine where appropriate.

 The hat: